 Class Honorary and Professor Tadanori Yamashita: April 5, 2017

-The Class of 1968 Mourns the Passing of Our Last Living Class Honorary, Mr. Tadanori Yamashita
+The Class of 1968 Mourns the Passing of our Class of 1968 Honorary, Mr. Tadanori Yamashita

 Beloved professor Tadanori Yamashita passed away Wednesday, April 5, 2017, at the age of 87 in Hopkinton, following a battle with cancer.
-He was our last living Class Honorary.
+He was a Class of 1968 Honorary.
 He will be greatly missed.
 Classmate Cynthia White Morrell represented our class at his memorial service on Wednesday, April 12, at Center Church in South Hadley.